MemVerge/splash/README.md

 storage plugins for the shuffle manager.
 And different storage could be used based on the usage of the file.
 For detail, please check the [Plugin API](doc/Plugin_API.md) document.

+The Splash project is released with 2 default plugins:
+* plugin for shared file system like NFS, use following storage factory:
+  `com.memverge.splash.shared.SharedFSFactory`
+* plugin for Spark block manager with local disk storage:
+  `org.apache.spark.shuffle.local.LocalStorageFactory`